dbrattli/Expression/README.md

       assert False
 ```

-Test cases may be additionally be wrapped in a generator to have a match
+Test cases may be additionally be wrapped in a function to have a match
 expression that returns a value:

 ```py